CrowsCode/Challenges/EnglishNumber To Kurdish number and speech__Java/readme.md

-A simple java program where you enter numbers in English (example 122) to get the Kurdish equivelance( sad u bist u dw) voiced out.
+A simple java program where you enter numbers in English (example 122) to get the Kurdish equivalence ( sad u bist u dw) voiced out.